XomaDev/Falcon/README.md

 ## Operator precedence

-Precedence of operators dictate which operation is prioritized. (`*` and `/` parsed before `+` and `-`)
+Precedence of operators dictates which operation is prioritized. (`*` and `/` parsed before `+` and `-`)

 In Falcon, it is similar to that of Java.
-Below is the list, ranked from lowest priority to the highest.
+Below is the list, ranked from the lowest priority to the highest.

 1. `AssignmentType` (`=`)
 2. `Pair` (`:`)